polinariabar/cub3D/README.md

 * make
 * ./cub3D information.cub --save

+## How to play:
+* WASD - to move
+* left and right arrows - to rotate

 ## Task
 * You must use the miniLibX.
 Either the version that is available on the operating system, or from its sources.
 If you choose to work with the sources, you will